Nutrition for Growth (N4G) commitment

 3. Ensure that the multi-sectoral and multi-stakeholder policy implementation structures remain active and are accountable for implementation, monitoring and evaluation of nutrition response.

-1. A community based multisectoral approach to food and nutrition security is being scaled up through the resuscitation of Food and Nutrition Security Committees at district and ward levels.
-To date, 42 out of 60 district committees are in place with ward committees being established through Multisectoral Community Based Model to Food and Nutrition Security for Stunting Reduction(MCBM).
+A community-based multisectoral approach to food and nutrition security is being scaled up through the continual support of Food and Nutrition Security Committees at provincial, district and ward levels.
+Two Provincial Urban councils, namely Bulawayo and Harare (including Chitungwiza), were capacitated to operationalise the multistakeholder food and nutrition security committee.